Ivo-Gatzinski/PWA/readme.md

 If you are an avid traveller, this app will be very useful, as your account balance is tracked accurately.

-The following screenshot demonstrate the functions of the app:
+The following screenshot demonstrates the functions of the app:

 ![Budget Tracker](/public/assets/screen.png)